 I agree with Michael Skelly, spokesman for the Correction Officer Benevolent Association (New York), when he said “you don’t solve a Public Health crisis by starting Public Safety issues”.

-My priority is the safety of the good citizens of the 49th District.
+My priority is the safety of the good citizens of Clark County.
 I will always err on the side of common sense and balanced data driven priorities.